Developing products and engagement experiences that help media organizations innovate and form loyal relationships with their users.

 For my final project for NYU Journalism’s Studio 20 program, I collaborated with Facebook’s Journalism Partnerships Team to research the opportunities and challenges of live video as a tool for journalists.
 Over the course of the program, I served as the project/product manager for: NYC Values (OJA16 Winner); Shadow Elections (in collaboration with Fusion); News Literacy 2016; Life in the 4-0.

 Below you can find some projects and products I've worked on as well as some media coverage about them.

 Teaching, Speaking & Consulting

-I'm eager to advance engaged journalism and product thinking in the industry.
-I also coach and teach, helping organizations and individuals identify opportunities, map out strategies, and adopt best practices.
-While challenges and opportunities can come in many ways, I believe it's important that newsrooms put the needs of their communities first.
+I'm eager to advance product thinking and engaged journalism in the industry.
+Through coaching, consulting and teaching, I help organizations and individuals identify opportunities, map out strategies, and adopt best practices for building new products and loyal audiences.
+While challenges and possibilities can come in many forms, I believe it's important that media organizations put the information and engagement needs of their users first.